Sonic Lab Specs

 THE SONIC LABORATORY

 The Sonic Laboratory is a unique multi-functional concert hall / research laboratory.
-It can accommodate an audience of up to 150 and features a 48-channel sound diffusion system.
+It can accommodate an audience of up to 150 and features a 48-channel sound diffusion system with large projection screen.

 The lab measures 17m L x 13m W x 14m H. Audiences and researchers enter the lab at ground floor level and walk out onto an acoustically transparent, modular grid floor suspended 4m above the structural floor of the lab located at lower ground floor level.
 Approximately 7m above the audience area is a technical gantry spanning the perimeter of the lab and nine motorised ceiling panels which can be independently lowered to ground floor level.
 The ceiling panels are rectangular aluminium box trusses (2m x 1m) from which loudspeakers, stage lights and/or microphones can be suspended.